DawnlightDev/DawnlightDev/README.md

 🏫 I'm a full-time Computer Science and Mathematics student at a 4 year university
 <br/>
-👩‍💻 I'm a part-time MySQL Database Developer
+👩‍💻 I work as a part-time MySQL Database Developer
 <br/>
 🌱 I'm currently learning advanced topics in Java
 <br/>